A Website Control Panel that is provided by RSH Web Services to Website owners, allowing them to manage their websites from a graphical interface.

 Use the Remote MySQL interface to configure databases that users can access remotely.
 Use this feature if you want to allow applications (for example, bulletin boards, shopping carts, or guestbooks) on other servers to access your databases.

 Use the Site Publisher interface to quickly create simple websites from a variety of templates.
-You can use this feature, for example, to ensure that visitors can find your contact information while you design a more elaborate website.
+You can use this feature for creating a simple but very easy one page website and to ensure that visitors can find your contact information while you are designing a more elaborate website.

 Use the Addon Domains interface to add more domains to your account.
-Each addon domain possesses its own files and will appear as a separate website to your visitors.
+Each add-on domain name possesses its own files and will appear as a separate website to your visitors.

 Subdomains are subsections of your website that can exist as a new website without a new domain name.
 Use this interface to create memorable URLs for different content areas of your site.
-For example, you can create a subdomain for your blog that visitors can access through blog.example.com and www.example.com/blog.
+For example, you can create a subdomain for your blog that visitors can access through blog.example.com,/b> or mail.example.com.

 Use the Aliases interface to create domain aliases.
 Domain Aliases allow you to point additional domain names to your account's existing domains.
 This allows users to reach your website if they enter the pointed domain URL in their browsers.